 There is nothing pleasant about feeling these feelings.
 You have been in the habit of running from your emotions, and you may think that you are never going to be able to stand the intensity of these feelings.
 Many alcoholics and addicts who are new to recovery find that the challenges of the first year of sobriety make the thought of living without alcohol or drugs seem like an impossible dream.

 The problems that they face in the first year include depression, anxiety, sleep disorders, and issues relating to family members.
 These are problems that you cannot address or correct instantly.
 Working on learning how to live sober takes time.
 At the end of physically detoxing from alcohol or drugs, many alcoholics or addicts experience another phenomenon called protracted alcohol withdrawal syndrome, or PAWS.
 Withdrawal symptoms are not completely gone.
 They are still there, but they are just a bit subtler.
 This phenomenon is experienced by many in recovery regardless of their drug of choice.
-During this phase, cravings can set in when you least expect it.
+During this phase, cravings can set in when you least expect them.

 Compulsions Will Pass